'I have babies': Kim Kardashian testifies about her terror in Paris robbery trial

 She described how the attackers arrived at her hotel disguised as police officers, dragging the concierge upstairs in handcuffs.
 “I thought it was some sort of terrorist attack,” she said.

-They tied her hands, dragged her toward the bathtub and pointed a gun at her temple.
-One gestured at her diamond ring.
+One attacker gestured at her diamond ring.
 “He said, ‘Ring!
 Ring!’ and he pointed to his hand,” she recalled.

-French prosecutors say the assailants — most in their 60s and 70s — were part of a seasoned criminal ring that tracked Kardashian’s movements through her Instagram posts.
-Two of the defendants have admitted being at the scene.
+French prosecutors say the assailants — most in their 60s and 70s — were part of a seasoned criminal ring.
+Two defendants have admitted being at the scene.
 One claims he didn’t know who she was.

-Kardashian, who once shared nearly every moment of her life online, later acknowledged the dangers of that hyper-visibility.
-“People were watching,” she said in a 2021 interview.
-“They knew what I had.
-They knew where I was.”
+They face charges including armed robbery, kidnapping and membership in a criminal gang, offenses that carry the potential for life imprisonment.

+After the men fled, Kardashian rubbed the tape against the bathroom sink to free her hands.
+She hopped downstairs to find her friend and stylist, Simone Harouche.
+Fearing the robbers might return, they went onto the balcony and hid in bushes.
+While lying there, Kardashian called her mother.

-Earlier in the trial, Kardashian’s childhood friend and then stylist, Simone Harouche, testified that she had been sleeping downstairs when the robbery began.
-She heard Kardashian’s voice: “‘I have babies and I need to live.’
+Earlier in the trial, Harouche recalled hearing Kardashian scream from upstairs: “‘I need to live.’
 That is what she kept on saying, ‘Take everything.
 I need to live.’”

-Harouche locked herself in the bathroom and texted Kourtney Kardashian and the bodyguard: “Something is very wrong.”
-Later, she heard Kardashian hopping down the stairs with her ankles still bound.
+Harouche locked herself in a bathroom and texted Kardashian’s sister and bodyguard: “Something is very wrong.”
+Later, she heard Kardashian hopping down the stairs, her ankles still bound.
 “She was beside herself,” Harouche said.
 “She just was screaming.”

-Harouche testified that the robbery “forever” changed her friend’s sense of freedom.
-“She now has a completely different lifestyle,” she said.
-“In terms of security, she can’t go alone, she doesn’t go alone to places anymore.
-To lose your sense of freedom ... it’s horrible.”

-In the days after the robbery, critics like designer Karl Lagerfeld questioned whether Kardashian had shared too much.
-But as the details emerged, public sentiment began to shift.
+After the robbery, critics like designer Karl Lagerfeld slammed Kardashian for flaunting her wealth, with Lagerfeld telling the Associated Press she was "too public" with her jewelry.
+But as details of the heist emerged, public opinion shifted.

-In the aftermath, Kardashian withdrew from public life.
-She developed anxiety and symptoms of agoraphobia.
-“I hated to go out,” she said.
-“I didn’t want anybody to know where I was … I just had such anxiety.”

-Kardashian’s lawyers say she is “particularly grateful” to French authorities — and ready to confront those who attacked her.
+“I started to get this phobia of going out,” Kardashian said.
+“This experience really changed everything for us.”

+She told the court her house in Los Angeles was robbed shortly afterward in what appeared to be a copycat attack.
+Without security guards, she said, “I can’t even sleep at night.”
+She now keeps between four and six guards at home.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.